raphico/dsa-c/tree/notes.md

 - Postorder: `C B A`

 An inorder traversal on a binary search tree always gives us the sorted sequence of keys.
 This is one of the big reasons why BST are useful

+## Breadth-First Search (BFS)

+Breadth-First Search, also known as Breadth-First Traversal, is also an algorithm for searching or traversing tree or graph data structures.
+The core principle of BFS is to explore all neighbors (or directly connected nodes: children of a node) of the current node before moving deeper.
+So BFS on a tree visits parent, then all its children, then all their children etc. This is implemented using a queue

+When traversing a tree using breadth-first traversal, we visit nodes level by level from top to bottom (root -> children -> grandchildren)

+### Implementation Idea

+- Use a queue (FIFO)
+- Start by enqueuing the root
+- While the queue is not empty:
+  - Dequeue one node, visit it
+  - Enqueue its children (left, then right)